Our response to COVID-19: Supporting haircare from home

 We have spotlighted everything about this semi-permanent (professional colour) in our article about how to ‘Enhance you hair colour at home’.

-With the anticipation of our salon doors opening once again, we’ve put in place additional safety measures.
-This is to help protect you and our teams from the spread of COVID-19.
+Since our salon doors re-opened following lockdown, we put in place additional safety measures to ensure that you feel safe when coming into our salons.
+This was and continues to be a priority of ours.
 To find out more, visit our commitment to keeping you safe.

 Looking to the future

 It is important to keep the momentum going when it comes to staying safe and protecting each other.
-We’ve worked too hard to stop the spread of COVID-19 during lockdown only to undo it all now.
+We’ve worked too hard to stop the spread of COVID-19.
 The Coronavirus has affected every part of our lives.
 With that said, we simply cannot say thank you enough to our everyday healthcare and key worker heroes.
 It warms our heart to know that some of our stylists volunteered to provide haircuts for doctors and nurses, as well as seeing so many of our salon communities come together to support each other.

-Lastly, we want to say thank you to the people working hard to continue to keep us all safe.
-It is because of this hard work, that we will be able to reopen our salons and get back to what we do best.
+Lastly, we want to say thank you to the people who have worked hard to continue to keep us all safe.
+It is because of this hard work, that we can continue to do what we do best.
 And that is of course to provide hair and beauty treatments to make us all look and feel beautiful.